-ESSENTIAL EVENT INFORMATION 2024
+ESSENTIAL EVENT INFORMATION 2026

 Due to the scale and nature of Rat Race Events, changes to the event course, structure and timings sometimes need to be made right up until the date of the event.
 To ensure you have the latest information and are fully prepared for the challenge that lies ahead, please checkback on this EEI before travelling to the event.

-This EEI was last updated on: 05/02/2024
+This EEI was last updated on: 26/11/2025

 WELCOME TO MONGOLIA.

-WELCOME TO THE MONGOL 100 2024.
+WELCOME TO THE MONGOL 100 2026.

-Dear #ratracer
+Dear #ratracer,

 We hope that the excitement is building for what is going to be an otherworldly experience on the ice!
-We certainly cannot wait to return to the birth place of our Bucket List adventures and the most surreal, audacious and hauntingly beautiful journey known to Man.
+We certainly cannot wait to return to the birthplace of our Bucket List adventures and the most surreal, audacious and hauntingly beautiful journey known to man.

-Please find our Essential Event Information Document, containing what we hope is a comprehensive outlook towards your journey next year.
+Please find our Essential Event Information document, containing what we hope is a comprehensive outlook towards your journey next year.
 If you have not done so already, do ensure that you are fully conversant with the website and then pour yourself a cuppa (or something a little stronger!) and read on…

 Event Director, Rat Race Mongol 100